tentixo/txo-brain-pain/set-up-sw-dev-environment.md

    1. In the left pane in PyCharm, click on Commit icon (normally second)
    2. Choose all files added to Git by selecting the group Changes.
    3. Write a commit message `Added .gitignore and.gitattributes`.
-   4. In the bottom on the pane, click Commit and Push...
+   4. At the bottom of the pane, click Commit and Push...
    5. Click Push.
 Now your `develop` branch is updated on GitHub.
 9. Create a `uv` supported virtual environment (require `uv`, part of your Brewfile, if not installed, run:
    `brew install uv`
-   1. Select menu PyCharm/Settings...
+   1. Select the menu PyCharm/Settings...
    2. In the left pane, select: Project: your_project_name/Python Interpreter
       1. Click the dropdown list next to the list of Python interpreters
       2. On the left side of Python Interpreter, Select Add Interpreter/Add Local Interpreter or Show All….depending on your version of PyCharm
          * Environment: Generate new
          * Type: uv
-         * Base python: <copy your path to the latest python>, as example Python 3.13
+         * Base python: <copy your path to the latest python>, as an example Python 3.13
             * Intel-based: `/usr/local/bin/python3.13`
             * Apple-based: `/opt/homebrew/bin/python3.13`
          * Path to uv: